realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 **A Verified Marketplace**

-A company could use our tools to create a digital identity for each item sold in its e-commerce marketplace.
-Upon receiving an item in the mail, the user scans the smart label and verifies the authenticity of the item.
-After taking ownership of the item, the user is directed to content and services created by the brand.
-These services create many opportunities for user-engagement and user-analytics capture.
-A live example of this use-case can be found at [Real Items Marketplace](https://realitems.shop/collections/100-authentic-marketplace).
+Traditional ecommerce platforms like eBay, Amazon, Taobao, Alibaba and Flipkart are not able to protect their consumers from counterfeit products.
+Counterfeits blend in as authentic products and those platforms profit from the lack of security.
+Marketplaces that want to protect customers from fraudulent and untested products need Real Items as their infrastructure to prevent counterfeit products from reaching their listings.

+Additionally the same anti-counterfeit protection provides the on ramp for direct to consumer engagement.
+The combination strengthens the consumer experience and provides the channel for communication.
+This gives customer service chatbots more relevance to the issues and can assist in registering warrantees, sales or insurance.

+A live example of this use-case can be found at [Real Items Marketplace](https://realitems.shop/collections/100-authentic-marketplace)

 **Decentralized Finance (Defi)**